Wisconsin Social Work Licensure Requirements

 Social Work Training Certificate for those with a BA/BS in a field other than Social Work

 An individual with a bachelor’s degree in a human service field like sociology, psychology, or criminal justice may apply for a social work training certificate.
 He or she must take additional coursework to satisfy equivalency requirements.
 This includes social welfare policy, human behavior in the social environment, and practice methods for social workers.
-If the trainee is not in a position to accrue a year of experience working with clients under the supervision of a licensed BSW or MSW, he or she will need to complete an internship.
+A trainee who has completed a qualifying internship will not need to complete supervised practice.

 The Social Work Section of the Wisconsin Department of Regulation and Licensing provides detailed information regarding which courses and programs meet their eligibility requirements for the Social Work Training Certificate.
 Click Here to find this additional information about the Social Work Training Certificate for those who hold a bachelor's degree in sociology, psychology, criminal justice or a related human services BA/BS degree.

-The training certificate is good for 24 months and then must be renewed.
+The training certificate is good for 24 months.

 Advanced Practice Social Worker Requirements in Wisconsin